Make Billionaires PAY! : Indybay

 Location Details:

-We’ve expanded #teslatakedown San Jose to Take Down ALL Billionaires & Make Billionaires PAY!

-We're bringing the message to shoppers at Valley Fair Mall, that oligarchs are draining the country & the planet dry.
+We’re expanding Tesla Take Down to Take Down Billionaires, and bringing the message to shoppers at Valley Fair Mall, that oligarchs are draining the country & the planet dry.

 #TeslaTakedown